Last updated:

 The treatment of acromegaly is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 The goals of treatment of acromegaly are to return growth hormone levels to normal, decrease the size of a pituitary adenoma (if present) thereby relieving pressure on the surrounding tissue, maintain normal pituitary function and reverse or improve associated symptoms.

 Acromegaly is usually treated by transsphenoidal surgery; a procedure in which all or part of a pituitary tumor is removed.
 Surgery often results in a rapid therapeutic response, immediately relieving pressure on surrounding brain structures and lowering growth hormone levels.
 When surgery is successful, soft tissue swelling may decrease in just a few days.
 Surgery is more effective in individuals with small tumors (microadenomas) than in those with large tumors (macroadenomas).
-Surgery may not successfully improve all symptoms (e.g., headaches may persist) and, in some patients, removal of the entire tumor may not be possible, resulting in growth hormone levels that remain too high.
+Surgery may not improve all symptoms (e.g., headaches may persist) and in some people, removal of the entire tumor may not be possible, resulting in growth hormone levels that remain too high.

 Individuals treated by surgery should be periodically monitored by a physician because of the possible recurrence of the disorder.
-In some patients, surgery will improve the hormone levels, but not return them to normal, which necessitates further treatment, often with medications.
+In some people, surgery will improve the hormone levels, but not return them to normal, which necessitates further treatment, often with medications.

-The FDA has approved Somatuline® Depot (lanreotide) Injection for the treatment of acromegaly.
-The FDA approved Somatuline® Depot (lanreotide) Injection for the long-term treatment of individuals with acromegaly who have had inadequate response to or cannot be treated with surgery and/or radiation therapy.
+The FDA approved lanreotide (Somatuline Depot) for the long-term treatment of individuals with acromegaly who have had inadequate response to or cannot be treated with surgery and/or radiation therapy.
 This treatment lowers the levels of GH and IGF-I.

 The third class of medications sometimes used to treat individuals with acromegaly is dopamine agonists.
 However, these drugs, which include bromocriptine and cabergoline, are generally effective for fewer individuals than other medications.
 Physicians may prescribe these medications in conjunction with other medications used to treat acromegaly.

 Surgery and drug therapy may be supplemented by radiation treatment (proton beam, heavy particle, and supravoltage irradiation.)
 Radiation therapy is most often used in individuals in whom surgery has failed to sufficiently reduce tumor size or growth hormone levels.
-Conventional fractionated radiation therapy usually requires daily treatments over a four to six week period and may reduce growth hormones levels by 50 percent, but successful results may not occur until two to five years later.
+Conventional fractionated radiation therapy usually requires daily treatments over a four-to-six-week period and may reduce growth hormones levels by 50 percent, but successful results may not occur until two to five years later.
 Because results are delayed, radiation therapy is rarely used to treat acromegaly without combining it with surgery or drug therapy.

 After initial therapies, individuals with acromegaly need to be routinely monitored by a physician to ensure that the pituitary is functioning normally and that the existing symptoms continue to improve.
 Titration of medications may be necessary to optimally control hormone levels.

-In addition to conventional radiation therapy described above, some individuals may be treated by other forms radiotherapy.
+In addition to conventional radiation therapy described above, some individuals may be treated by other forms of radiotherapy.
 These forms of radiotherapy offer more precise targeting of high-beam radiation delivered at varying angles.
 This option limits the damage to surrounding tissue and can be delivered in a single session.
 A person is not eligible for this form of radiotherapy if the pituitary tumor is not at least 5mm away from the spot where the optic nerves from eyes cross at the base of the brain (optic chiasm).
-More research is necessary to determine the long-term safety and effective of this form of therapy for individuals with acromegaly.
+More research is necessary to determine the long-term safety and effectiveness of this form of therapy for individuals with acromegaly.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.